Juliyo/LastBullet/README.md

 ﻿# LastBullet
-#This game is made during last year of Multimedia Engineering degree in wich we did all the content, including assets, graphic engine, game engine and network engine.
+#This game was made during last year of Multimedia Engineering degree.
+We did all the content, including assets, graphic engine, game engine and network engine.